CEGRcode/scriptmanager-docs/docs/Tools/peak-analysis/peak-align-ref.md

 <img src={require('/../static/md-img/Peak_Analysis/BEDPeakAligntoRefWindow.png').default} style={{width:70+'%'}}/>

+You can think of this like a "Tag Pileup" for annotations (BED) signal in place of the BAM signal that [Tag Pileup][tag-pileup] uses.

-### File Inputs (Peak BED & Reference BED)
+## File Inputs
-This script expects both a Peak [BED file][bed-format] input and a Reference BED file input.
-The Peak BED files contain genomic regions identified as peaks, while Reference BED files provide standard genomic regions used for comparison or annotation.
+This script expects both a Peak [BED file][bed-format] input and a Reference [BED file][bed-format] input.

+### Peak BED
+The "Peak BED" files are a set of genomic annotations that serve as the signal to positionally tally across each record in the "Reference BED" file.
+These are typically peaks, motif instances, genome annotation features, or any set of genomic regions that can be represented in the [BED format][bed-format].

+### Reference BED
+The "Reference BED" files are the set of genomic ranges/intervals to align the "Peaks" against.

-### Strand Output Options
+## Strand Output Options

 **Combined Strand** option combines peaks from the antisense and snese strand into a single output, creating a unified view of the aligned peaks.

 **Separated Strand** option separates the peaks into antinsense and sense strands, providing a detailed analysis of strand-specifc peak distibutions and patterns.

 ## Command Line Interface